topipa/rsens-paper/README.md

 ## GPyTorch implementation

 The folder `gpytorch` contains the R-sens and R-sens2 codes for GPyTorch.
 There are also several scripts that show examples of how to use the code.
+Currently supported likelihoods are Gaussian and Bernoulli.
+More to come soon.

 ## References